TAUNTON CATHOLIC NORTH

 • It is possible for a non-Catholic Christian to be a Christian witness as long as one godparent is Catholic.
 A Catholic who has left the faith can not be a Christian witness.

+Finding a godparent in some circumstances may be difficult.
 If Godparent(s) cannot be present for your child’s baptism, you may choose others to stand in as proxies for the Baptism ceremony.
 Only the names of the chosen (actual) godparents will appear on the Baptism certificate.